 A malware attack on an employee’s work laptop prompted the 15-person business to rethink its’ business data backup plan.
 Although Zuckerman is a video producer by trade with no formal IT experience, he knew he could take on the challenge.

-Zuckerman turned to CrashPlan for Small Business for peace of mind the business’ work is safely protected.
+Zuckerman turned to CrashPlan for peace of mind the business’ work is safely protected.
 Fast forward two years later, the company has saved valuable time and money, quickly recovering from other attacks and incidents that could have otherwise devastated the business.

 The best data loss protection protects all versions of your files

 Like many small businesses, most of the company’s computer usage is based on overhead and depends on the amount of work needed for each client project.
 Designers actively make changes to their design plans based on their client’s feedback, resulting in multiple versions of each unique design.
 For the past two years, the small business has been using an onsite server backup to cover both their designer and management computers, in addition to two virtual boxes for their QuickBook and MISys manufacturing software systems.

 Your data loss protection strategy when employees don’t follow the rules

 Timeless Travel Trailers believed storing data on a server was all they needed.
 Zuckerman quickly implemented CrashPlan and initiated a company data loss protection policy as a part of his added duties as IT admin.
 The policy relied heavily on his colleagues.

 “Our company is such that we rely on our employees to do what they are supposed to do,” said Zuckerman.